benjaminhlina/shortest_path_example/README.md

 ![](./Plots/big_sissabagama_lake_cost_dist.png)

-The sf object created can then be kept together or ripped apart to use the distances to determine the distance or path a fish could swim within the system.
+The sf object created can then be kept together or ripped apart to determine the distance or path a fish could swim within the system along with a whole host of other potential implications (e.g. interpolated paths).